 Mouth alcohol is also a concern for people with recent dental work.
 If you were wearing dentures when you took a breath test or had dental work done recently such as fillings, mouth alcohol could be locked up in dental devices or your teeth.

 Chemical blood alcohol testing machines must be operated by licensed technicians who possess a valid, unexpired license.
 A licensed technician is also required to follow strict procedures in operating the machine and giving the test; failure to follow these procedures can render the test results suspect.
 The technician who administered the test must also be present in court to testify.
 Merely submitting an affidavit signed by the technician is not sufficient.

 The Intoxilyzer breath test machine is sensitive to radio frequency interference (RFI).
 Guess what police stations are full of?
 Interference from police transmitters can disrupt the machine and cause it to give false readings.

 By driving on Florida roads, you have given your implied consent to submit to a chemical test of your blood, breath or urine when police have probable cause to test your BAC.
 Refusing to take a test results in a one-year suspension of your driver’s license.
 Even so, you cannot be forced to give a sample against your will.
 The police are required to explain the consequences of refusing to take a test, but they cannot make you take the test or tell you that you have to take it.
 A forced BAC test is an invalid BAC test.

-Help Is Available for Florida DUI Defense
+Help Is Available From A Florida BAC Test Defense Attorney